nicholaswmin/automap/README.md

 ```

-... you can also specify a `from` parameter to cast to a type:
+... you can also specify a `type` parameter to cast to a type:

 ```js
 const list = new List({ type: String, from: [1, 2, 3] })